Angel-Hime/week-03-assignment/README.md

 🏹 Improve UX with animations, sound effects, or other visual effects. ✔️

-🏹 Fantastic use of README to provide important information such as a description of the project, how to deploy and other app information.
+🏹 Fantastic use of README to provide important information such as a description of the project, how to deploy and other app information. ❌

     May I ask what you mean by 'how to deploy' please?

-🏹 Create a menu for users to adjust game options like sound effects or display preferences.
+🏹 Create a menu for users to adjust game options like sound effects or display preferences. ❌

-The main game loop being a clicker style game, with purchasable upgrades.
-The indication of the clicker is the pulsing (animated) summoning circle icon.

 Sources: